Land of Mine: Critical response

 Review aggregator Rotten Tomatoes gives the film a 92% rating, with an average of 7.44/10, based on reviews from 107 critics.
 The website's critical consensus states: "Land of Mine uses an oft-forgotten chapter from the aftermath of World War II to tell a hard-hitting story whose period setting belies its timeless observations about bloodshed and forgiveness."
-On Metacritic, it has a weighted average score of 75 out of 100, based on 26 critics.
+On Metacritic, it has a weighted average score of 75 out of 100, based on 26 critics, indicating "generally favorable" reviews.

 The film gained a standing ovation at the Toronto International Film Festival, with Stephen Farber of The Hollywood Reporter stating "Director Martin Zandvliet has come up with a fresh and compelling approach to this well-traveled territory" and David D'Arcy of the Screen Daily writing that "Land of Mine achieves moments of chilling suspense in scenes of untrained soldiers defusing mines by hand and in the bloody bodies that leap into the air when the boys fail".
 Domestically it received five out of six from critics, who all stated that it was the best Danish film of the year.
 It was selected to play at Sundance in 2016.

+The film was well received by Danish critics.
+Jyllands-Posten gave the film five out of six and called it "this year's best Danish film...
+It's such a great film that I thought of Bille August when he was at his best, like with Pelle the Conqueror..."
+In Berlingske the film was awarded four out of six, praising the central scenes as a textbook example of cinematic suspense building.
+The film also received positive reviews in both B.T. and Ekstra Bladet, both of whom the film five out of six.